egpbos/cptm_pyublas/README.md

     python setup.py build_ext --inplace

+Add the cptm directory to the `PYTHONPATH` (otherwise the scripts don't work).

+    export PYTHONPATH=$PYTHONPATH:.

-Tests can be run with:
+Tests can be run with `nosetests` (don't forget to `pip install nose` if you're using a virtual environment).

-    nosetests --verbosity=3 -x

 ## Saving CPTCorpus to disk